things-to-do

 There are many reasons to visit Malaga's most famous market.

-Here, you will find stalls packed with everything you need to make your next Spanish-inspired dish, and if you're just on holiday, that doesn't mean you can't stock up on spices like saffron or quality olive oil to take home.
+Here, you will find stalls packed with everything you need to make your next Spanish-inspired dish.
+Even if you're just on holiday, stock up on spices like saffron or quality olive oil to take home.

 The market is also a great tapas spot.
-So if you're hungry, local favourites like Bar Atarazanas will let you pick your ingredients from the stalls and then cook them for you right there!
+If you're hungry, local favourites like Bar Atarazanas will let you pick your ingredients from the stalls and then cook them for you right there.
+This makes Atarazanas market a favourite with locals as well as tourists.
+It closes around 2-3 pm, so go in the morning.

 6. Carmen Thyssen Museum + Candlelight Show at Night

-The Carmen Thyssen museum is a beautifully restored 16th-century palace, and holds some of Spain's most important collections of the 19th century.,
+The Carmen Thyssen museum is a beautifully restored 16th-century palace and holds some of Spain's most important collections of 19th-century art.

 The museum is named after Baroness Carmen Thyssen-Bornemisza, whose private collection forms its core.